Think you know the Martini inside and out? These 10 Martini facts may just surprise you…

 7. The most expensive Martini can be yours for £50,000.

-Yes, you read that correctly: this month, a Scottish distillery created a Martini worth £50,000.
+Yes, you read that correctly: a Scottish distillery created a Martini worth £50,000.
 It isn’t covered in gold or diamonds; simply, it comes with a holiday on the side.
-(Though if you want a Martini laced with diamonds that can be found, too).
+(Though if you want a Martini laced with diamonds, that’s been made, too).

 8. Want to try a different kind of Martini?
 Order yours ‘burnt.’